 - a.
-How do your senior leaders lead and how do their personal actions guide and sustain your organization?
-Answer each of the following questions: - How do they set your organization's vision and values? - How do their actions demonstrate their commitment to legal and ethical behavior? - How do they communicate with and engage the entire workforce and key customers? - How do they create an environment for success now and in the future? - How do they create a focus on action that will achieve the organization's mission?
+Describe how senior leaders lead and how their personal actions guide and sustain your organization.
+Answering the following questions may enhance your discussion. - How do they set vision and values? - How do their actions demonstrate their commitment to legal and ethical behavior? - How do their actions build an organization that is successful now and in the future? - How do they communicate with and engage the entire workforces and key customers? - How do they create a focus on action that will achieve the organization's mission?

 This Discussion Area is fundamentally about how senior leaders lead and the KEY ways leadership information is "pushed" to and "pulled" from the workforce and key customers.
-It is followed by how the information is actually used to improve the organization's performance, particularly in areas of innovation, workforce engagement, and customer engagement (customers' commitment to an organization's brand, products and/or services).
+It is followed by how the information is actually used to improve the organization's performance especially in areas of innovation and customer engagement (customers' commitment to an organization's brand, products and/or services).
 This Area is also about how leaders sustain and move the organization toward an envisioned future.

 Workforce communication methods and processes often found in this area include large and small employee meetings hosted by leadership, brown bag leadership lunches at multiple levels, newsletters, and technology applications ranging from emails, to chats and social networking applications.
-Other methods identified include the organization's performance management system, which translates leadership goals to individual employee goals.
+Other methods identified include the organization's performance management system which translates leadership goals to individual employee goals.
 It is also not unusual to find Leadership feedback systems such as employee surveys, focus groups and the use of Leadership 360° assessments.
 Examples of customer communication methods and processes include quarterly program reviews with customers or periodic, e.g. annual meetings of senior leaders with business to business key customer CEOs, senior leaders' participation in focus groups, and hosting customer appreciation days.
 Examples of leadership processes that help sustain an organization may

 Maturity Example: An organization has quarterly "all-employee" meetings.
-First, do they actually occur quarterly?
-Second, does each session include components, which not only "push" information, but "pull" information from attendees and how sophisticated is that element?
+First, does it actually occur quarterly?
+Second, does each session include components which not only "push" information, but "pull" information from attendees and how sophisticated is that element?
 Third, how does the quality of the "all-employee" meeting improve over time?
 Finally, how is the information "pushed" and "pulled" used to affect improvement in other areas?

-include regular review of operational dashboards and annual leadership off-sites to discuss ongoing mission, vision and strategic goals.
+include regular review of operational dashboards, annual leadership off sites to discuss ongoing mission, vision and strategic goals.